Download

 Contact Us

-Concerto for Mixed Choir is Alfred Schnittke's major choral work, created in 1984 - 1985.
-The piece is based on "The Book of Mournful Songs" by the great Armenian medieval poet, Gregor Narekatsi (951 - 1003).
+Choir Concerto is Alfred Schnittke's major choral work, created in 1984 - 1985.
+The piece is based on "The Book of Mournful Songs" by the great Armenian medieval poet Gregor Narekatsi (951 - 1003).

-"The Book of Mournful Songs" is a definitive work by the poet, written near the end of his life.
-Already greatly popular in the Middle Ages, it was read and passed down through generations, its images given numerous interpretations.
-Narekatsi's book focuses on man's inner life and is vastly colored with humanistic individualism, typical of Armenian poetry and philosophy of the time.
+"The Book of Mournful Songs", the most important work of the poet, was written in the end of his life.
+It was greatly popular in the Middle Ages, read and passed down through generations, its verses were given numerous interpretations.
+Narekatsi's book focuses on man's inner life and is colored with humanistic individualism typical for the Armenian poetry and philosophy of that time.

 Alfred Schnittke completed his Choir Concerto in the summer of 1985 and dedicated it to Valeri Polyansky and the USSR Ministry of Culture Chamber Choir.